gojimmypi/IoT_BBQ/Assignments/Final_Project.md

 I [reached out on Twitter](https://twitter.com/gojimmypi/status/1481711080497823744?s=20) for suggestions on how to mount the load cell.
 One of the responses is regarding [load cell damage if the propane tank is dropped into place](https://twitter.com/RueNahcMohr/status/1481724026221305861?s=20).

 Another concern is [load cell creep](https://twitter.com/GMahovlic/status/1481724848040775685?s=20) when the tank is left in place for a long period.

+There's no mention of "load creep" in the [Avia Semicondictor HX711 Datasheet](https://cdn.sparkfun.com/assets/b/f/5/a/e/hx711F_EN.pdf), but that seems like a legitimate concern.
+There is only one instance of the word "creep" on the [Sparkfun Load Cell Amplifier HX711 Breakout Hookup Guide](https://learn.sparkfun.com/tutorials/load-cell-amplifier-hx711-breakout-hookup-guide/all).

+Yet another potential challenge pointed out on Twitter is the [temperaturer drift over time](https://twitter.com/ioPush_net/status/1481762159851974660?s=20) of the load cell.

 ### Enclosure